 “Play therapy is a vital opportunity for children to ‘play out’ those feelings- hatred, loneliness, anger, fear, failure or even feelings of inadequacy.”

 Play therapy is a proven method that allows children to discover how to express themselves through play.
-It is an effective way to help children with social, emotional and behavioural issues.
-Play is a child’s natural medium of expression and is essential for development.
-Through play, children can relax, use their imaginations and be in control.
-Play therapy uses this to help children deal with their emotions, release tension and improve self esteem.
+It is an effective way to help children with social, emotional, and behavioural issues.
+Play is a child’s natural medium of expression and it is essential for development.
+Through play, children can relax, use their imagination, and be in control.
+Play therapy helps children process their emotions, release tension, and improve self esteem.

 The therapist creates a safe, confidential and caring environment, allowing children to be who they are without judgement and with as few limitations as possible.

 “Filial therapy is a relationship therapy in which the therapist uses the parents as the primary change agents for their own children.”

 Mitigate and resolve emotional and behavioural issues in children

 Strengthen parent-child bonds